Skip to Main Content

 What marine filming can you do in the Netherlands?

+Here is the breakdown.
 The Netherlands has extensive North Sea coastline plus the UNESCO Wadden Sea—Europe's largest tidal flats and one of its most important migratory bird sites.
-The Wadden Islands of Texel, Vlieland, Terschelling, Ameland and Schiermonnikoog offer grey and harbour seal colonies, sandbank ecosystems, and rich seabird populations.
-Vessel access is coordinated through harbour authorities and the Netherlands Coastguard.
+The Wadden Islands of Texel, Vlieland, Terschelling, Ameland and Schiermonnikoog give grey and harbour seal colonies, sandbank ecosystems, and rich seabird populations.
+Vessel access is set up through harbour authorities and the Netherlands Coastguard.

 What wildlife is available in the Netherlands?

+Here is what that looks like on the ground.
 The Netherlands has grey seals on the Wadden Islands, spoonbills nesting in wetland reserves, semi-wild Konik horses at Oostvaardersplassen (Europe's largest rewilding project), and red foxes in coastal dunes.
-The Veluwe is home to red deer and wild boar, and the country's wetlands support cranes, geese, herons and a rich migratory bird community.
+The Veluwe is home to red deer and wild boar.
+The country's wetlands support cranes, geese, herons and a rich migratory bird community.

 Do you have specialized wildlife crews?

-Yes, we work with experienced Dutch wildlife cinematographers who know the Wadden Sea ecosystem, Oostvaardersplassen and the dunes intimately.
-Many have credits with Dutch broadcasters and international natural history teams covering Northern European wetland and coastal ecosystems.
+Here is how the picture comes together.
+Yes, we work with skilled Dutch wildlife cinematographers who know the Wadden Sea ecosystem, Oostvaardersplassen and the dunes intimately.
+Many have credits with Dutch TV networks and global natural history teams covering Northern European wetland and coastal ecosystems.

 What about permits for protected species and reserves?

-Filming inside the Wadden Sea UNESCO area, Oostvaardersplassen and other Natura 2000 sites requires environmental impact assessments and coordination with Rijksdienst voor het Cultureel Erfgoed and reserve managers.
-Marine work additionally requires Coastguard notification, and Wadden Sea filming needs Natura 2000 permits.
+Here is what we have to work with.
+Filming inside the Wadden Sea UNESCO area, Oostvaardersplassen and other Natura 2000 sites needs site-level impact assessments and planning with Rijksdienst voor het Cultureel Erfgoed and reserve managers.
+Marine work extra needs Coastguard notification, and Wadden Sea filming needs Natura 2000 permits.
 Lead times of 10+ business days are typical.

 Can you provide underwater filming?

-Yes, we offer professional underwater cinematography with RED, ARRI and Sony cameras in housings.
-Our divers are experienced with the cold North Sea conditions, the unique Wadden Sea tidal environment and the freshwater systems of Dutch lakes and rivers.
+Here is the layout.
+Yes, we give pro dive shooting with RED, ARRI and Sony cameras in housings.
+Our divers are skilled with the cold North Sea conditions, the unique Wadden Sea tidal environment and the freshwater systems of Dutch lakes and rivers.

 What's the best season for wildlife filming in the Netherlands?

-Productions in Netherlands that need this often pair it with Camera & Cinematography, Underwater Camera Operators, and Specialized Filming for full coverage.
-Most projects also draw on Documentary & Docuseries Production.
+Productions in Netherlands that need this often pair it with Night Vision Filming, Thermal Imaging, and Underwater Lighting for full coverage.
+Most projects also draw on Underwater Camera Operators and Documentary & Docuseries Production.

 Planning Wildlife Filming?